boeschj/CommandLM/README.md

-# ShellGPT
+# CommandLM

-ShellGPT is an AI powered command-line tool that you can ask to suggest or explain shell commands based on natural language queries.
+CommandLM is an AI powered command-line tool that you can ask to suggest or explain shell commands based on natural language queries.

 ![Screen Recording 2024-11-11 at 5 11 25 PM (3)](https://github.com/user-attachments/assets/f8533fb0-3a9f-4e55-8ba3-072c4d440e18)